Getting Started: Geotechnical Engineering

 How does geotechnical engineering work?

-Mike co-founded a civil engineering consultancy called Smith & Annala Engineering Company (SAECO).
-Project designers call companies like SAECO to do geotechnical engineering for them.
+Project designers call companies like Mike's civil engineering consultancy, SAECO, to do geotechnical engineering for them.
 There are three key steps to this process: drilling, observing, and lab testing.

-When SAECO goes to the project site, the geotechnical engineer bores into the soil.
-They drill anywhere from five feet deep to over 100 feet deep, depending on how heavy the load will be on the site.
+When SAECO goes to the project site, the geotechnical engineer bores anywhere from five feet to over 100 feet into the soil, depending on how heavy the load will be on the site.

 Site limitations can also affect how deep the engineer can drill.
 Mike explained, "Sometimes, they want to do a 20-30 foot bore, but they can only do five or 10 feet because of hard rocks under the soil."